 Nine times, once a year.
 Nine times he had put on the same dress shirt and khaki pants.
 Nine times he walked up to the knoll with the sculpted stone and old oak tree.
 Nine times he fought back the tears and dropped to the ground.
-And for the ninth time, he raised his head to read the engraved words on the beautiful stone.
+And for the ninth time, he raised his head to read the engraved words on the beautiful stone just below her name.

 'It's because you loved her,' he thought to himself.
-'You can't focus on the good things because you loved her, and nothing seems good without her.'
+'You can't focus on the good things because you loved her, and nothing seems good without her here now.'

-Barely two years after escaping death once and saving the entire world, it still managed to claim her from her friends, her family.
+Barely two years after escaping it once and saving the entire world, death still managed to claim her from her friends, her family.
 The Titans had a sense of hope, as they did the first time, but as days turned to weeks, and weeks turned to months, they realized that she wouldn't be coming back this time.
 And with the acceptance of this came the very headstone Garfield knelt in front of today.
 However, no casket came with the stone; there was no grave beneath the grass.
-When they lost Raven, they lost all of her, completely, as if she vanished.
+When they lost her, they lost all of her.
+Completely.
+As if she vanished.
 The stone was just for the sake of having a location dedicated to her memory.

 Finally, like every other time, Garfield couldn't hold himself any longer.
 The tears flooded from his eyes as he hung his head back down to the ground.
 He gripped the wet grass in his hands, tearing it root for root as he squeezed tighter.
 The shaking in his knees crept like a cancer throughout his every limb, and he despised the feeling.

-As his sorrow poured from his soul, the sunlight that previously pierced through the holes in the clouds now spread across the city, out into the distant landscape and the ever glistening Jump Bay which contained a familiar island with a giant T still standing proudly at its center.
+As his sorrow poured from his soul, the sunlight that previously pierced through the holes in the clouds began to spread across the city, out into the distant landscape and the ever glistening Jump Bay, which contained a familiar island with a giant T standing proudly at its center.
 The gentle breeze picked up more, rustling the leaves in the surrounding trees and the old oak tree by which Garfield knelt.
 Soon, the dark thunderclouds disappeared into the horizon and the sun had free reign over the region.

 He retrieved his apartment key from the key ring in his right pocket and slid it into the gold colored doorknob.
 He took a moment to look at the surroundings just beyond the building.
 Quiet and suburban summed it up, just on the outskirts of Jump City―unlike anything he would have imagined liking in his teen years.
-Gently pushing open the door, Garfield stepped into the dark apartment and immediately flipped the light switch on, feeling a little uneasy about the darkness even in daytime.
-Despite himself, he smiled a little bit when he looked to his right into the kitchen area, which was adorned by a white and black tiled floor, white-painted wood cabinets with gold-colored handles, and a black granite countertop.
+Gently pushing open the door, Garfield stepped into the dark apartment and immediately flipped the light switch on, feeling a little uneasy about the darkness.
+Despite himself, he smiled a little bit when he looked to his right into the kitchen area, which was adorned by a black-stained hardwood floor, white cabinets, and a black granite countertop.
 In the sink sat a pile of unwashed dishes.
 It tilted slightly from the uneven stacking of different sized plates and bowls.
 As he recalled dishwashing responsibilities of times already passed, he noted that it needed to be done eventually.

 He kicked off his grass-stained shoes in the foyer area by the front door, not caring at the moment about cleaning them (or putting them back on the shoe rack in his bedroom closet, for that matter).
-He turned left and walked over to his living room area, its white walls decorated by pictured of his friends Dick, Victor, and Koriand'r.
-A round, black coffee table stood in the center of the area, sporting one stack of old comic books and another of vegetarian health magazines.
-Two avocado-green La-Z-Boys® sat around the table while a matching couch occupied the wall to the right.
-In the left corner by a window was a large LCD flat-panel television that stood upon a large black stand containing a sound system and all his T.V., movie watching, and video gaming needs.
+He turned left and walked over to his living room area, its white walls decorated by pictures of his friends Dick, Victor, and Koriand'r.
+A round, teak coffee table stood in the center of the area, sporting one stack of old comic books and another of vegetarian health magazines.
+Two forest green sofa chairs sat around the table while a matching couch occupied the wall to the right.
+In the left corner by the window was a large flat-panel television, which stood upon a large stand containing a sound system and all his T.V., movie watching, and video gaming needs.

-Garfield sat in his La-Z-Boy® (the one on the right), put his feet up on the coffee table and sighed to himself.
-He rubbed at his eyes, trying to rid them of the slight burning he still felt from the tears that had only stopped flowing minutes before.
+Garfield sat in his sofa chair, put his feet up on the coffee table and sighed to himself.
+He rubbed at his eyes, trying to rid them of the slight burning sensation he still felt from the tears he had let flow earlier.
 When he rested his arms on the arms of the chair, he panned across the walls and looked from picture to picture, thinking about all of his friends.
-A blank expression came across his face, his mouth a thin, straight line and his eyelids hanging loosely.
+A blank expression came across his face, his mouth a thin, straight line.
 While he enjoyed his comfortable and reminiscent living space, it couldn't compare to the life he once knew out on that small island in Jump Bay.
 Then he hesitantly turned his gaze to the empty chair beside him.
 He stared at it, his body stiff and his eyes unblinking.
 It had always been meant for somebody else, but suddenly, he wondered why he even thought of buying it.
 His expression turned to a scowl and his eyes threatened to water up again, so he quickly turned his attention to the television remote laying upside-down on the coffee table.

-But before he could so much as lift a hand to reach for it, a loud ringing came from the front door, causing Garfield to pop into the air over his seat in surprise.
+Before he could so much as lift a hand to reach for it, a loud ringing came from the front door, causing Garfield to pop into the air with surprise.
 As he regained his composure, he deduced that the sound was his doorbell ringing, meaning that… someone was there to see him… unannounced?
 He cautiously rose from the chair and padded over to the door.
-Standing in front of door, he stared at it pensively, waiting to see if his visitor would knock or ring the doorbell again.
+Standing in front of the door, he stared at it pensively, waiting to see if his visitor would knock or ring the doorbell again.
 After about a minute and no further declarations of presence from the other side, Garfield figured the visitor might have left.
 Still, curiosity got the best of him and he reached for the doorknob.
-However, when he opened the door, he was indeed greeted by his visitor.
+However, when he opened the door, he was indeed greeted by a visitor.

-Garfield's eyes widened with what looked like sheer terror and he released what had become a death grip on the doorknob to take two frigid steps back.
+Garfield felt his heart stop as his eyes widened and his jaw went slack.
+He released what had become a death grip on the doorknob to take two frigid steps back.
 As he gaped, his visitor only looked back into his emerald eyes with a calm demeanor.

-It was a young woman of about 18 or 19 years of age in appearance.
+It was a young woman who appeared to be in her late teens, early twenties at most.
 She was wearing a purely white, seemingly glowing sundress that hugged her slender figure, but loosened as it came down to just above her knees.
 On her feet was a simple, yet elegant pair of similarly white thong sandals.
-A white pearl necklace was accentuated against her pale, seemingly gray porcelain skin.
+A pearl necklace was accentuated against her pale, seemingly gray porcelain skin.
 Her hair was pin-straight and about shoulder length.
-It was a dark shade of violet that matched perfectly with her amethyst eyes.
+It was a dark shade of violet that matched her eyes.

-Words of shock and denial scurried across his mind, none of which he catch and form into vocal sounds.
+Words of shock and denial scurried across his mind, none of which he catch and form into audible sounds.
 His breath was trapped in his lungs, his throat clenched too tightly for it to be caught there.
 His eyes refused to take in the appearance of this girl―no, this doppelganger.
 She looked exactly the same.
 Her outfit was unlike anything she had ever worn, but the girl herself was the same.
-Nothing was different―the creases of the skin on her face, her piercing eyes, her small curvy frame―nothing.
-She appeared exactly as Raven did in her final moment, the moment she disappeared from his life.
+Nothing was different―the creases of the skin on her face, her piercing eyes, her small frame―nothing.

 He felt burning anguish consume his body and all he wanted to do was crawl into bed and cry, cry out in his sadness and anger because this couldn't possibly real.
 However, his muscles seemed to freeze against his own will and he couldn't bring himself to move.
 He couldn't stop staring at this facsimile of a girl standing before him.

-After what felt like an eternity to Garfield, but what was in actuality only a few seconds after he opened the door, the girl nervously brushed an errant wisp of hair from her forehead, revealing to Garfield that a certain item was missing from the center of it.
+After what felt like an eternity to Garfield, but what was in actuality only several seconds after he opened the door, the girl nervously brushed an errant wisp of hair from her forehead, revealing to Garfield that a certain item was missing from the center of it.

 "I need your help," she stated tentatively, noticing him looking at her forehead.
-"I think you can help me understand the memories I have."
+"I think you're the only one that can help me understand these dreams I've been having."